-Interstitial fluid also generates pressure, which has recently been shown to be involved in lymphangiogenesis in mice.
+Interstitial fluid also generates pressure, which has been shown to be involved recently in lymphangiogenesis in mice.
 In developing mouse embryos, the volume of fluid in the interstitium is correlated with LEC morphologic changes, proliferation and lymphatic vessel expansion [28].
 In response to increased interstitial fluid, LECs become elongated, show increased proliferation and enhanced VEGFR3 tyrosine phosphorylation.
-In contrast, a reduction in the amount of interstitial fluid causes the opposite effect - reduced LEC proliferation and decreased VEGFR3 phosphorylation [28].
-Although LECs become elongated in response to changes in the volume of interstitial fluid, this elongation requires a molecular mediator that converts the fluid-induced mechanical forces to the observed cellular responses.
-It appears that β 1 integrins play the role of "mediator" in this process [28].
-When the amount of interstitial fluid subsequently activates Src Family Kinases (SFKs) and the activation of SFKs results in tyrosine phosphorylation of VEGFR3 [28].
+In contrast, a reduction in the amount of interstitial fluid causes the opposite effect - reduced LEC and decreased proliferation VEGFR3 phosphorylation [28].
+Although LECs become elongated in response to changes in the volume of interstitial fluid, this elongation requires a molecular that converts the fluid-induced mediator mechanical forces to the observed cellular responses.
+It appears that $\beta$ 1 integrins play the role of "mediator" in this process [28].
+When the amount of interstitial fluid is increased, $\beta 1$ integrins are activated, which subsequently activates Src Family Kinases (SFKs) and the activation of SFKs results in tyrosine phosphorylation of VEGFR3 [28].